ironman5366/learn-blog/_posts/2017-02-26-Lesson01-Neurons.md

 Now let's look at the _dimensions_ of the inputs.

-In many entry-level machine learning tutorials, they usually don't explain what they mean by a  `N-dimensional vector space` (I'm looking at you, [tensorflow "beginner" tutorial](https://www.tensorflow.org/get_started/mnist/beginners)).
+In many entry-level machine learning tutorials, they usually don't explain what they mean by a  `N-dimensional vector space` (Looking at you, [tensorflow "beginner" tutorial](https://www.tensorflow.org/get_started/mnist/beginners)).
 It's simple.

 As in the spooky-fresh comic above, think of a `vector space` as a shape.
 An `N-dimensional` vector space is just a __line__ for `N=1`, a __square__ for `N=2`, a _cube_ for `N=3`, or a _hypercube_ for `N>3`.
 It's best never to speak of _hypercubes_.
 Let's focus on __lines__ and __squares__.